 - In-depth analysis and monitoring of companies;

-- Engagement – Walter Scott strives to hold regular meetings with senior management.
+- Engagement – Walter Scott holds regular meetings with senior management.
 These meetings provide the forum to discuss governance issues, as well as environmental and social concerns where necessary.
 Additional engagement may occur relating to matters such as proxy voting, governance or consultation on revised remuneration policies.

 - Proxy voting – Walter Scott has its own Proxy Voting Policy and, where authorised to do so, exercises discretionary proxy voting authority with a view to safeguarding its clients’ best interests.